-‘Sport has power’: Luol Deng on South Sudan, basketball and inspiring hope
+‘Sport brings people together’: Luol Deng on basketball and South Sudan

 Meanwhile, he has also been supporting children worldwide in securing basketball scholarships through basketball, ensuring they excel not only in sport but are equipped “to become whatever they can become” as they gain high-level academic and sport skills.

-“People want to better their lives, but if you want to help, you have to show someone how,” he said.
+“People want to better their lives, but if you want to help, you have to show someone how,” he said, adding that sport has the power to change the world.

+“Sports can bring people together and sports are a part of nation building.”

 Generation Sport is a series about sport as an agent of change with an emphasis on the new generations and how they engage with sport, presented by Iman Amrani.